invesdwin/invesdwin-context-python/README.md

 de.invesdwin.context.PlatformInitializerProperties.setAllowed(false);
 ```

-The above configuration options for the invidivual runtimes can still be provided by setting system properties before calling any script.
+The above configuration options for the invidiual runtimes can still be provided by setting system properties before calling any script.
 An example for all of this can be found at: [ScriptingWithoutBootstrapMain.java](https://github.com/subes/invesdwin-context/blob/master/tests/otherproject-noparent-bom-test/src/main/java/com/otherproject/scripting/ScriptingWithoutBootstrapMain.java)

 ## Recommended Editor